PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 - Password-protecting network [APIs](https://en.wikipedia.org/wiki/API).

-We would like to start taking even just the very basic steps listed above to improve security, but security is not yet a high-enough priority for us to work on it with the limited resources available to us 🙃 - if you're interested in computer/network security and you'd like to help us as a volunteer on this project, please contact us!
+We would like to implement these additional risk mitigations, but security is not yet a high-enough priority for us to work on it with the limited resources available to us 🙃 - if you're interested in computer/network security and you'd like to help us as a volunteer on this project, please contact us!